kbodwin/Apps-Maddie/README.md

 # Apps-Maddie

- Intro Stat apps for Maddie
+ Intro Stat apps for Maddie, to be hosted on Posit Connect Cloud.

+ (Somewhat outdated...)